Insurance Broker vs Carrier: Which Should You Choose?

 ---|---|

-Often best explains features of the policy that brokers don’t note | Doesn’t allow for price comparison unless you do additional work |
+Often best explain features of the policy that brokers don’t note | Don’t allow for price comparison unless you do additional work |

-Bind coverage quickly | Makes decisions based on the bottom line |
+Bind coverage quickly | Make decisions based on the bottom line |

-Less confusion because there are no other options | No discount for direct purchase |
+Offer less confusion because there are no other options | May have limited geographic availability |

-- Captive agents: These agents work with only one insurance carrier but are independent business owners themselves and get paid a commission to solicit and sell for the carrier
+- Captive agents: These agents work with only one insurance carrier but are independent business owners themselves and get paid a commission to solicit and sell for the carrier.

 Bottom Line